 The Catacombs of Your Mind was the first program that I ever had published.
 It was designed and written during my sophomore year of high school and accepted for publication in COMPUTE!’s Atari Collection, Volume 2 in the fall of 1983.
 This was very exciting for a 16 year old!

-The initial contract provide for an initial payment of $550 for publication in the book, and an additional $200 for the rights to distribute the game on disk.
+The initial contract provided for an initial payment of $550 for publication in the book, and an additional $200 for the rights to distribute the game on disk.
 In addition, I would receive royalties on both book and disk sales.
 For the books sales, COMPUTE! paid 7.5% of net sales distributed among all of the authors appearing in the book.
 Disk royalties were similar but were a portion of 15%.
-The kicker, for me, was that the royalties were split proportionally to the size of the contribution from each author.
+The kicker, for me, was that the book royalties were split proportionally to the size of the contribution from each author.
 My program had a large number of short lines of data, taking up 20 pages of a 230 page book containing 31 programs.

-Catacombs was a inspired by a game (I don’t remember the name) for the Radio Shack TRS-80 that my friends at school.
-The concept is a “first person, graphical, text adventure.”
+Catacombs was a inspired by a game (I don’t remember the name) for the Radio Shack TRS-80 that my friends and I played at school.
+The concept is a simple “first person, graphical, text adventure.”
 The game is set in a maze that is displayed in 3-D and you could move around with a joystick.
 There wasn’t any animation, you would just move from one square in the maze to the next.

 From your view, you could see the walls, turns, pits (that dropped you to another location in the maze), and boxes/chests that contained various useful items.
 What you couldn’t see were monsters… Once you landed on a spot with a monster, you had three turns to figure out how to defeat the monster with the items in your possession.
 Usually, there was a one-to-one match, meaning that only a single item would defeat each monster.
 If you didn’t have the correct item, you would die and have to start over.